sushranthhebbar/AstrologicalInsightGenerator/README.md

     2. The **API Entrypoint** receives the final result and sends the complete **JSON Response** back to the **User**.

 ***

-Would you like to explore the specific schema for the JSON request/response in the **Interface Layer**?

 ```mermaid
 flowchart TD